The Role of NO-cGMP Signaling Pathway in Pancreatic Beta-cell Function

 Maria-Luisa Lazo-de-la-Vega-Monroy and Alonso Vilches-FloresAffiliation:

 AbstractInsulin-secretion in pancreatic beta-cells is modulated by several second messengers and complex signaling pathways.
-Nitric oxide has been usually associated with beta-cell apoptosis as part of the physiopathology of Type-2 diabetes, however there are increasing evidences that NO/cGMP signaling pathway is also involved in the secretory function through the activation of some target proteins, like modulation of glucokinase activity, ionic channels, protein kinases, phosphodiesterases, and gene expression through the activation of transcription factors.
+Nitric oxide has been usually associated with beta-cell apoptosis, as part of the physiopathology of Type-2 diabetes.
+However there is increasing evidence that NO/cGMP signaling pathway is also involved in the secretory function through the activation of some target proteins such as the modulation of glucokinase activity, ionic channels, protein kinases, phosphodiesterases; and gene expression through the activation of transcription factors.
 These observations could be useful to establish new therapeutic strategies to maintain beta-cell optimal response before the development of islet dysfunction that leads to diabetes.

 channels, cGMP, insulin secretion, insulin transcription, Nitric oxide, pancreatic beta-cell, PKG, soluble Guanylate Cyclase.